-The appraised value of the parcel is \$49,400XXX.
+The appraised value of both parcels together is \$66,400 950,000.
 Offered price is one of the many factors used in determining the most highly advantageous proposal.
 Proposers are encouraged to make competitive offers.
 For more information on comparative evaluation criteria, please refer to Section 05.

 A Proposer may offer less than the appraised value, but they must credibly demonstrate that their development concept maximizes the public benefit and foregoes more lucrative opportunities in order to be consistent with community preferences, resulting in a concept not financially feasible at the asking price.
-Reasons may include, but are not limited to specific community benefits (such as affordable housing, community programming space, etc.) that the development will provide that will prohibit the Proposer from maximizing development revenues and/or operating income.[4]
+Reasons may include, but are not limited to specific community benefits (such as affordable housing, community programming space, etc.) that the development will provide that will prohibit the Proposer from maximizing development revenues and/or operating income.
 In order to offer less than the asking price the Proposer must include a detailed written explanation of why their offer price is reduced and provide development budgets and pro formas that support the lower offer price.
-The minimum price that can be accepted is \$200, or \$100 per parcel.
+The minimum price that can be accepted is \$200300, or \$100 per parcel.